Updated May 20th, 2022 by Travel the Greek Way

 - Mycenaean vaulted tomb from the 15th century BC, in the Vrissi area and see the findings from the tomb in the Archaeological Museum of Mykonos.
 If you are in the area, don’t miss the splendid dovecotes located in ancient gardens.

-- Mykonos Portes, Ruins of a Hellenistic round watchtower or beacon tower and a shrine right above Platys Gialos.
+- Mykonos Portes, Ruins of a Hellenistic round watchtower or beacon tower, and a shrine right above Platys Gialos.

-- Mykonos Maritime Museum (next to Lena’s House), full of Greek prehistoric connections with the sea and relics from the past such as maps, coins, and statues
+- Mykonos Maritime Museum (next to Lena’s House), is full of Greek prehistoric connections with the sea and relics from the past such as maps, coins, and statues

 - Mykonos Galleries: Dio Horia Gallery, with offices in Athens and Mykonos, is a contemporary young international artist and culture gallery, with a beautiful terrace to have a drink after your walk.
 It is located in the heart of Mykonos Chora.
-Rarity is another international-calibre gallery that you can visit, very close to Dio Horia
+Rarity is another international-caliber gallery that you can visit, very close to Dio Horia

 - Lena’s House Museum, an authentic sample of a Mykonian middle-class family house of the 19th century

 - Cine Manto, an open-air movie theatre in the heart of Mykonos Town serves food and drinks as well

 - Hiking is limited in Mykonos because it lacks the ancient “donkey trails” the other Cycladic islands have.
 I have an analytical post on hiking Cyclades and Mykonos island in this Greek Island Hiking Guide: The Cyclades I

 Mykonos has some of the most stunning beaches in Greece but if there is a bus connection to them, they will be super busy in July and August.
 All the very popular Mykonos beaches are on the south part of the island, as they are protected from the “Meltemi”, the strong northern winds that blow in July and August: